GondolaAdventures/Activity3-ReactMultiPageRoute/README.md

 - **Contact / About**: Example static pages showcasing routing.
 - **404 NotFound**: Displays a custom message for invalid routes.

-## Contributing

-Contributions and feedback are welcome!
-Feel free to submit issues or pull requests.

 **Happy coding!** 🚀